Diversity of microcredit providers

 Qredits 1st MFI to reach full compliance

-In December 2016 Qredits was the first MFI to receive the certificate of award for compliance with the European Code of Good, making Qredits a best practice example in Europe.
+In December 2016 Qredits was the first MFI to receive the award certificate for compliance with the European Code of Good, making Qredits a best practice example in Europe.